siddharatha/better-understanding-lightning-components/Readme.md

 # Lightning Components - what I have learned. #
 =
-The inheritence of components and the usage of interfaces is usually not explained at a greater detail when it comes to the majority of the samples we find as the google results are focussed on giving a basic idea. may be I am searching wrong.
+The inheritance of components and the usage of interfaces is usually not explained at a greater detail when it comes to the majority of the samples we find as the google results are focussed on giving a basic idea. may be I am searching wrong.
 So am summarizing it here, please feel free to comment or clarify and I will update this doc accordingly.